-In the last few weeks I’ve had a few newer (than me) bloggers ask my advice on certain aspects of blogging, which has been humbling as there are so many more seasoned and experienced bloggers than me, and there are many newer bloggers who have a larger following than me.
-After the 3rd or 4th person, I realised that my knowledge has been gained the hard way, and if people want to learn from my experience then that is fine with me!
+I’ve recently received requests for advice from people who have just started blogging, or who want to start blogging.
+This has been humbling as there are so many more seasoned and experienced bloggers than me.
+After the 3rd or 4th person, I realised that my knowledge had been gained the hard way, and if people want to learn from my experience then that is fine with me!

-Before we go any further let me just say that there is no magic formula to become a huge blogger overnight, unless you pay for followers which will basically ruin any credibility you may have ever had, so don’t do that!
+Before we go any further let me just say that there is no magic formula to become a huge blogger overnight unless you pay for followers.
+Even then there’s no guarantee that this will translate into a successful blog.
+Blogs are more than just a social media following.
+Ultimately blogging is about driving people to your website.
+So, in short, never buy social media followers.
+It will ruin any credibility you may have ever had, so don’t do that!

 Always remember this saying, if you’ve not heard it before: